dot-home/gitcmd-abbrev/README.md

 - `br`: As `git branch`.

-- `glr`, `glra`: List refs, as `git branch -l`.
+- `lr`, `lrh`, `lra`: List refs, as `git branch -l`. `lr` lists local heads only, `lrh` lists all heads (local and remote), and `lra` lists all refs, even those that are not heads (i.e., unknown to `git branch`).
+As well as some standard git-branch arguments, these also accept a list of string fragments that will limit the output to refs matching any of them.
+(E.g., you might use `lra dev/cjs/` to see only development branches made by user `cjs`.)

   This automatically uses the most verbose format (giving short commit ID, tracking branch and ahead/behind status, and a bit of the most recent commit summary message).
-Output is sent through `less` by default limiting the line length to the terminal width; you may add `-n` to avoid less quitting immediately at EOF so you can scroll horizontally or turn on line wrap by typing `-S`. `glra` is just `glr -a`.
-(This is named to avoid conflicts with the `lr` file listing program.)
+Output is sent through `less` by default limiting the line length to the terminal width; you may add `-n` to avoid less quitting immediately at EOF so you can scroll horizontally or turn on line wrap by typing `-S`.

+  This name conflicts with the with the `lr` file listing program.
+This is not normally an issue in script files, since they will not inherit this function, but if you need to get around it locally, consider adding an `lrr` function that calls `/usr/bin/lr`.

 - `co`: As `git checkout`